ScaleIT-Org/ionic-app-skeleton/README.md

 # Ionic App Skeleton ![License](https://img.shields.io/github/license/ScaleIT-Org/ionic-app-skeleton.svg?link=https://github.com/ScaleIT-Org/ionic-app-skeleton/blob/master/LICENSE)

 The Ionic App Skeleton is a pre-configured base for ScaleIT Apps.
-It provides a ready to use production ready scaffolding for ScaleIT Ready Apps.
+It provides a ready to use production ready scaffolding for ScaleIT Ready Domain Apps.

 Give it a try: